Ashwink1-alt/github-crash-course/README.md

-This is a sample working on github
+This is a demo repository for practicing Git & GitHub.